Getting Off the Bench and Into the Game

 Even though I was one of the best skaters on the team, I begged my coach to keep me on the bench, where I got really good at watching, fully geared up but never actually in the game.

-Now why do I bring this story up?
-It’s because FEAR and DOUBT are two one of the most powerful obstacles we must learn to overcome in our goals, particularly for writers and creatives and, yes, even Christians.
+Why do I bring this story up?
+I write about it because FEAR and DOUBT are two one of the most powerful obstacles we must learn to overcome in our goals, particularly for writers and creatives and, yes, even Christians.

 But while fear and doubt can wear many faces; the root causes are often the same.